Using a Cell Phone From Your Home Country

 If you would like to use a cell phone that you purchased in your home country, AT&T and T-Mobile are some of the only U.S. providers where you can purchase SIM cards (Verizon does not offer this option).
 Your cell phone should be unlocked, and otherwise compatible for use in the U.S. with another cell phone provider.
 There is no guarantee that you will be able to use a cell phone from your home country in the U.S., and if you are not able to and wish to have a phone, you will need to purchase a new phone.

-For more information about using your home country’s cell phone with a U.S. provider, read this article that explains the difference between CDMA and GSM.
+For more information about using your home country’s cell phone with a U.S. provider, read about the difference between CDMA and GSM.

 Buying a Cell Phone in the U.S.

 If you want to purchase a cell phone, you have two options:

 1) You can purchase a “Pre-Paid” or “Pay-As-You-Go or cell phone (you will not pay a monthly bill).

 2) You can purchase a cell phone with a “monthly plan” (you will pay a monthly bill).